Public Advisory Board:

-Pursuant to the Community Services Block Grant (CSBG) Act, the mission of the Sweetwater County Tripartite Board is to improve the well-being and potential of people in poverty by partnering with local agencies to provide direct social services in Sweetwater County.
+Pursuant to the Community Services Block Grant (CSBG) Act, the mission of the Sweetwater County Tripartite Board is to improve the well-being and potential of people in poverty by partnering with local agencies to provide direct social services in Sweetwater County, and inspire community action.

 The Sweetwater County Tripartite Board supports projects that:

 - Lessen poverty in communities;

 - Address the needs of low-income individuals including the homeless, migrants, and the elderly;

 - Provide services and activities addressing employment, education, better use of available income, housing, nutrition, emergency services, and/or health.

 The Sweetwater County Tripartite Board was issued "eligible entity" status to oversee CSBG funds on September 29, 2000 by the Wyoming Department of Health and through legislation under the Community Opportunities, Accountability, and Training and Educational Services Act of 1998 (Public Law 105-285, October 27, 1998).